glovek08/holbertonschool-hbnb/README.md

 Characteristics and relations:

 - One user can have none or many places listed.
-- A user can be either regular or administrator.
+- An user can be either regular or administrator.
 - Can create, update and delete his account.
-- One user can author one or more reviews for each place he rented.
+- One user can author one reviews for each place he rented.

 ### **Place:**